jimmielin/cs205-spring-20-final/docs/index.md

 The AWS Batch case is then best optimized according to the following guidelines:
 * Favor a larger amount of smaller, cheaper instances over "fat nodes".
 Due to this case being memory-constrained, the `r5` family of memory-optimized nodes is used.
 The `r5` nodes are priced non-linearly: for example, `r5.4xlarge` spot pricing ($0.1933/hour as of time of writing) is more than 2x the `r5.2xlarge` at $0.0855/hour.
 If the workload scales well, simply scale horizontally rather than using larger nodes.

 * Ensure that the workload (**measured in particle count**) can be evenly divisible by **both** the # of workers used and number of CPUs per worker.
 For example, in terms of raw compute costs, the 4x4 `r5.2xlarge` case is much more efficient than the 10x4 or 20x4 `r5.2xlarge` cases, simply because we use 100 receptors that can be well divided into groups of 25 then later groups of 6.
 As the workload for each single particle can only run on one CPU (it is a time series problem that cannot be parallelized further), the workload must be well-distributed to prevent any kind of obvious unbalance.
-In fact it may be best to distribute over 5 workers with 4 nodes, so the workload is distributed in 5x4x5=100.
+While the "optimal" configuration theoretically should be to distribute over 5 workers with 4 nodes, so the workload is distributed in 5x4x5=100, in reality this results in a higher cost than the 4-node case -- so it seems like there may be slight unbalances in the workload complicating the issue.

 * Take in account the cost of the storage.
 Amazon FSx is **very** expensive and so is your time.
 In this case try to use more nodes while preventing excessive fragmentation.